Latvian language: Syllable accent

 Standard Latvian and, with some exceptions in derivation and inflection, all of the Latvian dialects have fixed initial stress.
 Long vowels and diphthongs have a tone, regardless of their position in the word.
-This includes the so-called "mixed diphthongs", composed of a short vowel followed by a sonorant.
+This includes the so-called "mixed diphthongs" composed of a short vowel followed by a sonorant.

 Loanwords

-During the period of Livonia many Middle Low German words such as amats (profession), dambis (dam), būvēt (to build) and bikses (trousers) were borrowed into Latvian, while the period of Swedish Livonia brought loanwords like skurstenis (chimney) from Swedish.
+During the period of Livonia, many Middle Low German words such as amats (profession), dambis (dam), būvēt (to build) and bikses (trousers) were borrowed into Latvian, while the period of Swedish Livonia brought loanwords like skurstenis (chimney) from Swedish.
 It also has loanwords from the Finnic languages, mainly from Livonian and Estonian.
-There are about 500-600 borrowings from Finnic languages in Latvian, for example: māja ‘house’ (Liv. mōj), puika ‘boy’ (Liv. pūoga), pīlādzis ‘mountain ash’ (Liv. pī’lõg), sēne ‘mushroom’ (Liv. sēņ).
+There are about 500 to 600 borrowings from Finnic languages in Latvian, for example: māja ‘house’ (Liv. mōj), puika ‘boy’ (Liv. pūoga), pīlādzis ‘mountain ash’ (Liv. pī’lõg), sēne ‘mushroom’ (Liv. sēņ).

 Loanwords from other Baltic language include ķermenis (body) from Old Prussian, as well as veikals (store) and paģiras (hangover) from Lithuanian.